sr320/LabDocs/protocols/ProteinprepforMSMS.md

 6) Elute peptides: Transfer columns to clean collection tubes.
 Add 100 µl solvent A, spin 3000 rpm for 3 minutes (repeat once for a total of 2 times).
 Your peptides are now in the liquid- do not discard!

-7) Evaporate samples to near dryness at 4C in speed vac.
+7) Evaporate samples to near dryness at 4C in speed vac (should take ~4hrs)

 8) Reconstitute peptides in 100 µl final solvent.
+Light vortex.
 Store at -80°C.